azizbarank/NLP-Tutorials/resources.md

 Now, I’m going to talk about the frameworks I personally have used so far and then mention the one that could be worth learning.

-a)  PyTorch: It is a rapidly growing framework based on Torch and was developed by Facebook’s AI Research Lab (FAIR).
+a)  *PyTorch*: It is a rapidly growing framework based on Torch and was developed by Facebook’s AI Research Lab (FAIR).
 Since it has a similar interface to NumPy, it is Pythonic-like, which makes it easier for people with a Python background to learn it.
 Additionally, due to native support for asynchronous execution, it has a very efficient optimization for training neural networks.

-b)  TensorFlow: It is based on the Theano framework and was developed by Google Brain.
+b)  *TensorFlow*: It is based on the Theano framework and was developed by Google Brain.
 Personally, I find two of its features the most interesting:

 * The full integration of Keras (with TensorFlow 2.0)
 * Built-in Visualization with TensorBoard